-If you have registered for the Québec sales tax (QST) using the registration service in My Account for suppliers outside Québec, you must follow the rules below when reporting and remitting the QST that you collect or that becomes payable during each of your reporting periods.
+If you are registered under the specified QST system, you must follow the rules below when reporting and remitting the QST that you collect or that becomes payable during each of your reporting periods.

 You must file your QST return online using the services in My Account for suppliers outside Québec.
 The filing and remittance deadline is the last day of the month following the calendar quarter that corresponds to the reporting period.

 (if you are registered for My Account for suppliers outside Québec)

 |Deadline for filing your QST return and making your remittance|